turingschool/curriculum/tutorials/index.markdown

 List all markers with `rake all` in the project directory. `rake -T` to see other available searches.

 When you start working on a section, please mark it `[WIP:your name]` so we don't overlap effort.
 Check-in early and often!

+### Schedule

+* 9/14 - 9/16: Emphasis is on getting rough content written.
+Currently Day 3, 4, and 5 need significant work.
+Jeff is working on organization, Greg is continuing work on Day 4.
+Mike and Ryan will be joining the writing today/tonight.
+Gerred and Erik will be working on editing.
+* 9/17 - 9/18: Editing and exercise writing/revision
+* 9/18 - 9/19: Final tweaks, design
+* Evening of 9/20: Goal Completion.

+### Team Status

+* Jeff / jcasimir: Working on organization, then moving to outlines for pending sections.
+* Greg / gjastrab (writer): [ Fill me in, working mostly evenings ]
+* Ryan / cookrn (writer): [ Fill me in ]
+* Mike / subelsky (writer): [ Fill me in ]
+* Gerred / gerred (editor): [ Fill me in ]
+* Erik / thoraxe (editor): [ Fill me in, starting Thursday, mostly available Friday/Saturday ]
+* Geoff / gmassanek (editor): [ Fill me in, starting Wednesday ]
+* Brandon / imathis (design): [ Fill me in ]

 ## Day 1